 The @mentra/react library simplifies building React-based webviews that integrate seamlessly with MentraOS authentication.
-When users open your webview through the MentraOS manager app, they are automatically authenticated without requiring a separate login process.
+When users open your webview through the MentraOS Mobile App, they are automatically authenticated without requiring a separate login process.

 What Are React Webviews?

-React webviews are web applications built with React that run inside the MentraOS manager app.
+React webviews are web applications built with React that run inside the MentraOS Mobile App.
 They provide rich user interfaces for:

 • Settings and Configuration: Let users customize your app’s behavior